Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 The Roman Colosseum – What Did I Think?

 Now when I think about it in hindsight – I think that it would have been a terrible shame if I didn’t come here to see this place.
 Really, I’m sure this will be one of the greatest building you could ever see in your life.
-Even just to look at it from the street outside it’s really something else.

 What Is The Roman Colosseum Like Inside?